 Meet Our Ministers

 Stephen Ministry means growth, life and faith to me.
-It makes a difference.
 It offers a way to be the personal presence of Christ to those I work with during their challenging times.
-As they are blessed, I too am blessed.
 It isn’t always clear at the time, but looking back, I now can see Christ is there for us every step of the way.

 Becoming a Stephen Minister has affected my daily life in remarkably wonderful ways.
-I am more aware of God’s continuing presence in my daily life.
 I know that Christian caregiving has given me the most personally rewarding experiences I have ever known.
 Try it!
 You might be SO pleasantly surprised!

 Linda Van Pelt